sweet-tooth-clojure/todo-example/README.md

   that the form isn't showing the next time you navigate to that view.
 Or something.

-Now that we know how we represent forms, let's look at the input components and how they update form state.
+Now that we know how we represent and store forms, let's look at the input components and how they update form state.

 ### Input components